A Visit to Trophy Alley

 Though the fishing is exceptional throughout Algoma Country, Trophy Alley is a stretch of Algoma travelling east from Sault Ste.
 Marie to the Spanish River system and spanning north about 30 miles.
 It’s peppered with drive-to lakes and rivers that house multiple fish species reaching trophy proportions.
 Two of those species are…wait for it…smallmouth and largemouth bass.

-In Algoma, north of Ontario’s Highway 17, there is a season for catch and release bass all year long (outside of open bass).
-This provides fly anglers with the opportunity to fish for ice out fish through to freeze up effectively allowing the full gamut of understanding as anglers how to target fish throughout their year.
+In Algoma, north of Ontario’s Trans Canada Highway 17, there is a season for catch-and-release bass all year long (outside of open bass).
+This provides fly anglers with the opportunity to fish for ice-out fish through to freeze up effectively allowing the full gamut of understanding as anglers how to target fish throughout their year.
 From the smelt run of ice-out spring to the feed bag belly fattening bass experience before freeze-up, now, Ontario fly anglers can present techniques basically all year.
 Ripping streamers such as springtime Murdoch minnows and game-changers, to summer topwater popper patterns right through to throwing large articulated baitfish patterns in the fall, Trophy Alley has you covered.

 For those who have a boat and want to do it yourself, there are also outfitters that cater to both DIY anglers and those looking for a housekeeping option offering unique fishing adventures and multi-levels of service for anglers.